mosip/documentation/docs/administration.md

 To view the list of devices,
 1. Click Resources-> Devices
 2. For a detailed view, click on a particular Device.
-This detailed view shows all the details of a Device in all the country configured languages.
 3. To apply a filter, click **Filter**.
 The Admin can filter the list of Registration Centers based on parameters like *Device Name, Mac Address, Serial Number, Status, Map Status, Device Type, Device Spec ID.